1.3 National Youth Strategy

 The Ministry of Youth and Sports is responsible for the implementation, coordination and monitoring of the national youth strategy.

-According to the Youth Act, the National Assembly annually approves an annual youth report.
-In pursuance of the national y outh strategy, the Council of Ministers annually adopts annual action plan for the implementation of the national youth strategy.
-Such annual action plan is prepared based on summarized information about youth activities and initiatives submitted by the relevant ministries and administrative regions.
-The minister of youth and sports coordinates and manages the preparation and implementation of the annual plan.
-Then the responsible ministries and administrative regions submit information with the results from the implementation of the annual plan.
+In pursuance of the national youth strategy, the Council of Ministers annually adopts annual action plan for the implementation of the national youth strategy.
+Such annual action plan is prepared on the basis of summarized information about youth activities and initiatives submitted by the relevant ministries and administrative regions.
+The Ministry of Youth and Sports coordinates and manages the preparation and implementation of the annual plan.
+Then the responsible ministries and administrative regions submit information with the results from the implementation of the annual plan, which is summarized by the Ministry of Youth and Sports in a report of the annual plan.

 Revisions/updates